Scale invariance vs conformal invariance: Introduction

 \section{Introduction}

+In late 1970s, there was a legendary international conference at Dubna, a city in the former Soviet Union.
+The theme of the workshop was scale invariance in physics.
+The organizer was N.~N.~ Bogoliubov, who is one of the founders of the renormalization group and who first introduced the concept of scale invariance in quantum field theory.
+His influence on renormalization group, among other numerous contributions to mathematical physics, was enormous.
+For example, K.~Wilson later recalls at the Nobel lecture that it was one mysterious chapter in his famous textbook \cite{Bogo} that mesmerized him when he was a PhD student and eventually led him to the later study of the renormalization group.

+At one point of the conference after the plenary session for scale invariance, one western physicist asked a question, which KGB might have called ``provocative" in those days: What is the difference between scale symmetry and conformal symmetry?
+The speaker got stuck and hesitated to answer.
+The chairman of the session, Bogoliubov, however, immediately took the microphone and spoke with dignity ``There is no mathematical difference, but when some young people want to use a fancy word they call it Conformal Symmetry".
+One young eastern physicist could not stand this answer, stood up and yelled ``15 parameters!".
+The yell echoed but did not reach.
+The adjournment of the meeting was quickly announced.

+The name of the eastern young physicist is A.A~Migdal, who is one of the earlier advocates of the use of conformal invariance in theoretical physics.
+This anecdote can be found in his biography ``Ancient history of conformal field theory" \cite{Migdal}.
+The aim of this review article is first to understand the mathematical as well physical idea behind this 40 year long debate about the relation between scale invariance and conformal invariance.
+As we go along, we will see the amusing twist and turn: {\it mathematically} what Migdal yelled was correct, but {\it physically} what Bogoliubov answered may be true!
+Under some mild assumptions, scale invariant quantum field theories always seem to be conformal invariant!
+To appreciate the statement better, we have to start with the distinction between scale invariance and conformal invariance.

 In elementary school, we learn a rectangle is not a square.
-In graduate school, we learn (?) scale invariance is conformal invariance.
+In graduate school, we, however, learn (?) scale invariance is conformal invariance.
 In the era of AdS/CFT, everybody touts conformal invariance, so without much reflection we are somehow accustomed to the ``belief" that scale invariant quantum field theories show conformal invariance.
-I confess I was, too.
-But, hey, has it been proved?
-Are you sure your beloved $\mathcal{N}=4$ supersymmetric Yang-Mills theory is really conformal invariant?
+Let us, however, pose here and ask ourselves the questions: has it been proved?
+Are we really sure our beloved $\mathcal{N}=4$ supersymmetric Yang-Mills theory is conformal invariant?
+Are we just some young people who want to use a fancy word?

 Of course scale invariance does not imply conformal invariance at least at the level of the superficial mathematical definition.
 Otherwise, we do not need two different names for the identical concept.
 However, our nature may be more beautiful than we naively expect.
-Our ultimate goal of the lectures is to understand the mysterious symmetry enhancement in quantum field theories and gravitational systems.
+This hidden beauty of the nature is the essential reason why we are interested in the question about the relation between scale invariance and conformal invariance.
+Our ultimate goal of the review is to understand the mysterious symmetry enhancement in quantum field theories and gravitational systems.